The key aim when it comes to sugar and oral health is to reduce the amount and frequency of consuming food and drinks that contain free sugars.

 What are free sugars?

 It is probably easiest to think of free sugars as those that are added to food and drinks by the manufacturer, the chef/cook or yourself (the consumer), AS WELL as sugars that are naturally present in honey, syrups and fruit juices.
 It DOES NOT include sugars that are found naturally in whole FRESH fruit and vegetables and those naturally present in milk and milk products.
 Clear?
 Don’t worry!
-It can be a bit of a minefield trying to work out what is safe for teeth and what may contribute to tooth decay and cavities.
+It can be a bit of a minefield trying to work out what is safe for teeth and what may contribute to tooth decay/ cavities and many other non communicable diseases.
 If you’re unsure about what food and drinks are high in free sugars, check the labels.
 Check a product’s ingredient list and look for sugars among the first two or three ingredients including sugar, sucrose, maltose, brown sugar, corn syrup, cane sugar, honey and fruit juice concentrate.
 Learn more about food labels here.

 Common food and drinks that are high in free sugars include: